-- Interviews are typically held on Wednesdays (Child Neurology) and Thursdays (Pediatrics), beginning in October and continue through the end of January.
+- Interviews are typically held on Wednesdays (Child Neurology) and Thursdays (Pediatrics), beginning in November and continuing through the end of January.
 We limit the number of candidates per day to provide a more personal experience.

 - Candidates with MD/PhD degrees will also meet with research faculty during their interview day.